Persistent, controllable circulation of a polariton ring condensate: Experimental method and results

-If the ring condensate circulates with no rotation of its electromagnetic polarization, as is the case in these experiments, the phase of the condensate acquires a change of $2\pi$N, where $N$ is an integer, with a phase defect (which may be called a ``vortex core'') at one point inside the ring.
+Since the ring condensate circulates with no rotation of its electromagnetic polarization (see the Supplementary Material for measurements of the polarization), the phase change of the condensate around the ring must be $2\pi$N, where $N$ is an integer, with a phase defect (which may be called a ``vortex core'') at one point inside the ring.
 This implies an interference pattern with a different number of fringes on the top and at the bottom of the image.
-Fig.~\ref{fig:cirExp}(b) shows the interference pattern in the case of $N=1$.
-As seen in this figure, there are two more fringes at the bottom than they are at the top.
-If the ring condensate circulated in the opposite direction, there would be two more fringes at the top.
-Fig. \ref{fig:cirExp}(c) shows the phase map extracted from this interference pattern.
+As seen in Fig.~\ref{fig:cirExp}(c), there are two more fringes at the bottom, which corresponds to $N=1$.
+Fig. \ref{fig:cirExp}(e) shows the phase map extracted from this interference pattern.
 A total of $4\pi$ winding is seen because the interference pattern gives the phase of the condensate relative to itself in the opposite direction.